LackOfMorals/lackofmorals.github.io/_posts/2025-03-01-conway-part-une.md

 ## Eyes open

 Christoffer used a Neo4j schema with a Cell node that uses a boolean property, alive, to represent the cells state ( true = alive and false = dead ).
-A Spatial coordinate is used to represent a Cells position in the grid with Cells being connected to each other using a NEIGHBOUR_OF relattionship.
+A Spatial coordinate is used to represent a Cells position in the grid with Cells being connected to each other using a NEIGHBOUR_OF relationship.

 I will represent this in GraphQL 'as is' apart from an adjustment for a Cells position to use x and y properties as it makes GraphQL operations somewhat easier.
 I'll also add in an ID for good measure.
 My GraphQL schema looks like this